 The aim of Cantor M’s research was to gauge the impact of women-centered, biblical commentaries on women's study groups, as well as the influence of female biblical heroines as role models for students in pluralistic learning environments.
 Cantor M. is an Ordained clergywoman who has served diverse learning environments for over thirty years, and she is adept at developing and implementing strategies for students with a wide array of learning styles.
 As Cantor M. explained during the interview process, “I am cognizant of the very real extent to which each stakeholder contributes to an atmosphere of unconditional tolerance in order to learn, to grow, and to be heard. #Everyone’sLevey!”

 Debra R. Kanter

 B.A.
 Business Administration, Simmons College

 Debbie began teaching at Levey Day School in 1994.
-In addition, Debbie has been teaching first and second grade at Temple Beth El's Hebrew School since 1994, and she leads a monthly Kabbalat Shabbat service for families with young children.
 She creates a warm, nurturing, welcoming, and safe first exposure to school.
-By integrating secular and Judaica curricula, she takes each child from his/her own point of entry and creates a strong foundation for future learning.
+By integrating secular and Judaica curricula, she takes each child from their own point of entry and creates a strong foundation for future learning.
 She loves the fact that Levey is not just a wonderful learning environment, but a close community of families.
 Her students travel the year together, celebrating the Jewish holidays and life cycle events.
 They form strong bonds and connections that last through the years.
 Debbie loves to keep in touch with many of her former students and very happily attends their Bar/Bat Mitzvahs and graduations.